DoubleSpeak/GitDiff9/README.md

     * Format linting hints provided by swiftformat and clang-format
     * an indication that code in unused using the Xcode 8 indexdb

 To use, clone this project and build targte LNXcodeSupport.
 You'll need to unsign you Xcode binary for the Xcode side of the plugin to load.
 The user interface is largely as it was before though the current version is a bit temporamental and if differences don't display switch away and back to the file you're editing.
-If you have to restart Xcode you should also quite the menu bar service used ("git") so it can restart cleanly.
+If you have to restart Xcode you should also quit the menu bar service used ("git") so it can restart cleanly.
 This services has preferences and allows you to turn on and off individual highlights.

 ![Icon](http://injectionforxcode.johnholdsworth.com/gitdiff2.png)